funkhaus/best-practices/README.md

 1. Use white spacing in your templates
 1. Switch is better than a lot of if-else conditions
 1. This is how you do forms: https://alligator.io/vuejs/vue-form-handling/
+1. 100vh doesn't work great on mobile.
+See this for how to do it right: https://stackoverflow.com/questions/58886797/how-to-access-the-real-100vh-on-ios-in-css

 ## Important Concepts
 1. You can write breakpoints without needing a media query, generally just use width and max-width.
 Good break points will really just be font-size and reducing columns perhaps.